microsoft/Windows-appsample-customers-orders-database/README.md

 * Improvements:
   * Remove the native Universal Windows Platform (UWP) [AccountsSettingsPane](https://docs.microsoft.com/en-us/windows/uwp/security/web-account-manager) in favor of start using Microsoft Identity Client directly avoiding the usage of [interop](https://docs.microsoft.com/en-us/windows/win32/api/accountssettingspaneinterop/nn-accountssettingspaneinterop-iaccountssettingspaneinterop).
 More information about the current support of [Web Account Manager in WinUI 3](https://github.com/microsoft/WindowsAppSDK/issues/398#issuecomment-777762616) and [WebAuthenticationBroker for Reunion](https://github.com/microsoft/WindowsAppSDK/issues/441).
+  * Implements recommended [token Caching approach for Desktop apps](https://github.com/MicrosoftDocs/azure-docs/blob/354cfcef85fa080c1e07477fa009a8125479ee1d/articles/active-directory/develop/msal-net-token-cache-serialization.md#desktop-apps) and now you can close the app and next time you sign-in if token has not expired it is acquired silently.
   * Implements Signout flow.

 * Known Issues: